MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/managing-resource-records-how-to-powershell.md

 The most common resource records include the following:

-- Host (A) resource records: for mapping a Domain Name System (DNS) domain name to an IP address that is used by a computer.
+- Host (A) resource records: for mapping a Domain Name System (DNS) domain name to an IP address that's used by a computer.
 - Alias (CNAME) resource records: for mapping an alias DNS domain name to another primary or canonical name.
 - Mail exchanger (MX) resource records: for mapping a DNS domain name to the name of a computer that exchanges or forwards mail.
-- Pointer (PTR) resource records: for mapping a reverse DNS domain name that is based on the IP address of a computer that points to the forward DNS domain name of that computer.
+- Pointer (PTR) resource records: for mapping a reverse DNS domain name that's based on the IP address of a computer that points to the forward DNS domain name of that computer.
 - Service location (SRV) resource records: for mapping a DNS domain name to a specified list of DNS host computers that offer a specific type of service, such as Active Directory domain controllers.
 - Name server (NS) resource records: for specifying the authoritative name servers for a delegated DNS zone.
 - Text (TXT) record.
 Allows for publication of text in a DNS record.